mauliknariya/mauliknariya.github.io/_pages/personal.md

 Carpentry
 ==========
 I have always been fascinated by carpentry.
-With the help of YouTube, some powertools and a very understanding roommate, I made a [desk](http://mauliknariya.github.io/images/desk.jpg), a [bookshelf](http://mauliknariya.github.io/images/bookshelf.jpg), and a [nightstand](http://mauliknariya.github.io/images/nightstand.jpg) as my beginner woodworking projects.
+With some powertools and YouTube, I made a [desk](http://mauliknariya.github.io/images/desk.jpg), a [bookshelf](http://mauliknariya.github.io/images/bookshelf.jpg), and a [nightstand](http://mauliknariya.github.io/images/nightstand.jpg) as my beginner woodworking projects.
 I have a long way to go.
 If I ever get a chance to go on a sabbatical, I would like to train in the Japanese style of woodworking.